dvarkin-ru/eprom_programmer/README.md

 # Simple EPROM programmer

-This programmer is based on MCUDude Arduino Major/Mighty Core and can program 27C64, 27C128, 27C256 chips (with "C"!).
+This programmer is based on MCUDude Arduino Major/Mighty Core and can program 2716, 27C16, 2764, 27C64, 27128, 27C128, 27256, 27C256 chips.

 # Features

-* Upload and download data over 5V UART in Intel HEX format with you favorite serial communication program.
+* Upload and download data over 5V UART in Intel HEX format.

 * Small count of components.